yangmingmei/LoFT/README.md

 ```
 ## Credit
-If you consider this repository helpful for you research, please cite:

 "Primary Frequency Response of Floating Offshore Wind Turbines with Deep Reinforcement Learning with Domain Randomization", submitted to IEEE Transactions on Sustainable Energy.